Niagara’s Only Lazy Canal!

 We will have an industrial sized inflation station on site to assist you with inflating your crafts.
 There will be no exceeding the inflatable weight maximum.
 We STRONGLY RECOMMEND you inflate on site for more room on shuttle and most importantly for safety reasons.

 This event is for inflatables only.
-No canoes or kayaks will be allowed into the designated park area or area of the canal for this festival.
+No canoes, kayaks or man-made floatation devices will be allowed into the designated park area or area of the canal for this festival.

 Remember that we will have an on site vendor for those last minute floatie purchases.
 Please visit Grants Gifts for your last minute needs.

 Registration will take place between 10-12 We have full intentions to start the launch from the Lincoln Street Docks at 12pm or close to that time.
 We will enter the water in a safe way.
 Instructions will be given at that time by our MC for the day , Steve Szabo.
-The float will go from Lincoln Street Docks to just past the Lincoln Street Bridge.
-There is 2 exit points before you reach the final floating exit area (one on the left side of the canal in front of the Wellness Centre and one almost directly across on the right hand side.) and 1 exit point near the security boat.
+The float will go from Lincoln Street Docks to the Lincoln Street Bridge.
+There are 4 exit points before you reach the final floating exit area – two on the left side of the canal and two on the right hand side.
 You will see the exit signs on both sides of the canal.
 We stress, for your own safety, only exit at the designated areas.
 We will have a map at the registration area for you to view.

 We trust the wind will be coming from the south and It will all go as planned.
 Deflate your floaties and head back to the park to sit in the water and enjoy the bands close to the shore or browse the many wonderful vendors on site and of course have something to eat.
 All floaties must be out of the canal by 8pm We will begin clearing the water between 7-8pm.
 Security will need time before 830pm to ensure waterway is clear and clean.